nextflow-io/nf-prov/README.md

 `prov.formats`

-*New in version 1.2.0*
+_New in version 1.2.0_

 Configuration scope for the desired output formats.
 The following formats are available:

 - `bco`: Render a [BioCompute Object](https://biocomputeobject.org/).
 Supports the `file` and `overwrite` options.

-  *New in version 1.3.0*: additional "pass-through" options are available for BCO fields that can't be inferred from the pipeline.
+  _New in version 1.3.0_: additional "pass-through" options are available for BCO fields that can't be inferred from the pipeline.
 See [BCO.md](./BCO.md) for more information.

 - `dag`: Render the task graph as a Mermaid diagram embedded in an HTML document.
 Supports the `file` and `overwrite` options.

 - `legacy`: Render the legacy format originally defined in this plugin (default).
 Supports the `file` and `overwrite` options.

+_New in version 1.4.0_

+- `wrroc`: Render a [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/).
+Includes all three profiles (Process, Workflow, and Provenance).

 Any number of formats can be specified, for example: